gjbilou/snake-mips-2021/README.md

 This tool simulates keyboard input, allowing you to control the snake.

-### Running Your Program
+### Running the program

-With the bitmap display and keyboard MMIO configured, you can now assemble and run your MIPS program using the MARS interface:
+With the bitmap display and keyboard MMIO configured, you can now assemble and run the game using the MARS interface:

 1. Click on the **Assemble** button in the MARS toolbar to assemble your program.
 2. To run the program, click on the **Run** button.